GordoxGit/Promethean-Engine/README.md

 scripts/release.sh
 ```

 Packages will be generated in `build-release` and include the sample assets and documentation.
+Use these archives to publish the **1.0.0** release on GitHub.